dahlsailrunner/knowyourtoolset-blog/content/2022/07/swashbuckle-with-auth0.md

 If you've created a new web api, setting it up to support bearer token authentication is pretty simple.

-You need to add a NuGet package to `Microsoft.AspNetCore.Authentication.JwtBearer` as a first step.
+You need to add a NuGet package reference for `Microsoft.AspNetCore.Authentication.JwtBearer` as a first step.

 Then in `Program.cs` add code that looks like the following: